 Hackers could be using your website to launch attacks on other websites.
 They could be using your site’s server to store illegal files.
-They could also be stealing sensitive information from your site.
+They could also be stealing sensitive information from your site or even using black hat SEO techniques to rank their own products (recommended read – pharma hack).
 Not just that, hacked websites are often blacklisted by Google and suspended by their hosting providers.

 If you are under phishing attack and are looking to just clean the infection and fix the site, you can install our WordPress Phishing Removal Plugin (MalCare).
 It’ll instantly clean your site and get it back up and running in no time.

 Phishing is a malicious operation executed by hackers in hopes of making a quick buck.
 It starts with hacking a website, then using the site’s resources to send emails with deceptive messages.
 The purpose of these messages are to dupe people into sharing sensitive information like credit card info.

 A common example is a phishing email that will be sent to someone’s inbox, prompting them to click a link and open a website.
 The site will be a hoax version of a trusted site like a banking site.

 Phishing attacks used to be carried out on a large scale.
 Attackers would target a large number of people, by sending them emails hoping that someone will take the bait.
 But today, email service providers like Gmail have good anti-phishing measures in place.
 That’s bad news for your website because it’s being blocked by email service providers.

 Hackers use compromised websites to send hundreds and thousands of spam emails for phishing purposes.
 Email providers take strict measures against such websites.
 Your website can be blacklisted by Google.